Solution to a problem of Erd\H{o}s on the chromatic index of hypergraphs with bounded codegree: Introduction

-By~\ref{fact:duality1} and~\ref{fact:duality2}, Question~\ref{ques:erdos} can be answered by determining the largest chromatic index of an $n$-vertex hypergraph with maximum degree at most $n$ and codegree at most $t$.
-In fact, it is easy to see that both questions are equivalent.
+By~\ref{fact:duality1} and~\ref{fact:duality2}, Question~\ref{ques:erdos} can be answered by determining the largest chromatic index of an $n$-vertex hypergraph with maximum degree at most $n$ and maximum codegree at most $t$.
+In fact, we can see from the following that both questions are equivalent.